mostafamohajeri/styla/README.txt

-If you do not have Scala installed, and just want to embed Styla in a Java or Android application, just download the self-contained JavaCallsStyla.zip file, unzip it and type "go" inside the resulting folder, then customize JavaMain.java as needed.
+If you do not have Scala installed, and just want to embed Styla in a Java or Android application, just download the self-contained JavaCallsStyla.zip file, unzip it and type "go" inside the resulting folder, then customize JavaMain.java as needed. the same directory contains also the scripts "jstyla" and "jstyla.bat" that can run the interactive Styla toplevel, even if you do not have Scala installed.

 Use the scripts